 Calcifying pulmonary metastases are rare.
 These should not be confused with metastatic pulmonary calcification.

-Calcification in metastases can arise through a variety of mechanisms: bone formation in tumours osteoid origin, calcification and ossification of tumour cartilage, dystrophic calcification and ossification of tumour cartilage, dystrophic calcification and mucoid calcification.
+Calcification in metastases can arise through a variety of mechanisms: bone formation in tumors osteoid origin, calcification and ossification of tumor cartilage, dystrophic calcification and ossification of tumor cartilage, dystrophic calcification and mucoid calcification.

 - mucinous type carcinomas

 - treated metastatic choriocarcinoma

 A useful mnemonic to remember the various causes can be found here.

 - 1. Maile CW, Rodan BA, Godwin JD et-al. Calcification in pulmonary metastases.
 Br J Radiol.
 1982;55 (650): 108-13.
 Pubmed citation